 OBJ FLU5.10 INNOVATION WAY FUNDING.
-Orange County will work with developers, landowners, MetroPlan, FDOT, OOCEA, Lynx, and other transportation agencies as needed to ensure adequate funding for the transportation network.
+Orange County will work with developers, landowners, MetroPlan Orlando, FDOT, Central Florida Expressway Authority, Lynx, and other transportation agencies as needed to ensure adequate funding for the transportation network.
 (Added 08/08, Ord.
 06-08, Obj.
-8.10)
+8.10; Amended 01/16, Ord.2016-04)

-- FLU5.10.1 By July 1, 2010, or prior to submittal of the first Detailed Area Plan identified in FLU5.1.3, Orange County will identify the total cost of transportation improvements within Innovation Way based on the adopted prototypical urban form, and work with all funding partners to agree on funding sources and responsibilities.
+- FLU5.10.1 The County will consider a full range of financing options to facilitate the funding the construction of Innovation Way.
 (Added 08/08, Ord.
-06-08; Amended 10/10, Ord.
-2010-13, Policy 8.10.1-r) - FLU5.10.2 The County will consider a full range of financing options to facilitate the funding the construction of Innovation Way.
-(Added 08/08, Ord.
-06-08, Policy 8.10.2) - FLU5.10.3 Orange County shall evaluate alternative funding mechanisms to finance adequate public facilities in Innovation Way.
+06-08, Policy 8.10.2; Amended 01/16, Ord.
+2016-04) - FLU5.10.2 Orange County shall evaluate alternative funding mechanisms to finance adequate public facilities in Innovation Way.
 The County may require as a condition of development approval, the participation of the development in such funding programs.
 (Added 08/08, Ord.
-06-08, Policy 8.10.3) - OBJ FLU5.11 PUBLIC SCHOOLS.
+06-08, Policy 8.10.3; Amended 01/16, Ord.
+2016-04) - OBJ FLU5.11 PUBLIC SCHOOLS.
 Recognizing that public schools are one of the key recruiting assets for new businesses, Orange County shall continue to work with the Orange County Public School (OCPS) to provide an excellent school system for Innovation Way and surrounding areas.
 Orange County in collaboration with OCPS will work to provide adequate resources to ensure public schools are provided in a timely manner to accommodate anticipated school age children and to locate school sites in close proximity to neighborhoods that promotes walking, creates community centers, provides opportunities for multi-use public spaces.
 (Added 08/08, Ord.
 06-08, Obj.
 8.11)

 - FLU5.11.1 Elementary schools shall be centrally located in neighborhoods.
 Housing units should generally be located within a half-mile of elementary schools.
 Where feasible, parks should be co-located with school sites.
 (Added 08/08, Ord.
 06-08, Policy 8.11.1) - FLU5.11.2 Orange County shall provide technical assistance to OCPS and developers to ensure that school sites are planned and reserved during project master planning.
 (Added 08/08, Ord.
-06-08, Policy 8.11.2) - OBJ FLU5.12 WATER SUPPLY AND CENTRAL SEWER.
-Orange County will provide a reliable water supply for the Innovation Way Study Area and will provide adequate central sewer disposal capacities.
+06-08, Policy 8.11.2) - OBJ FLU5.12 WATER, WASTEWATER, AND RECLAIMED WATER.
+Orange County will provide a reliable water supply for the Innovation Way Study Area and will provide adequate wastewater treatment capacities.
 (Added 08/08, Ord.
 06-08, Obj.
-8.12)
+8.12; Amended 01/16, Ord.
+2016-04)

 - FLU5.12.1 Orange County will work with the water management districts to explore alternatives to ensure adequate water capacity for qualified high tech users.
 This capacity may be obtained from a variety of sources to include withdrawal from surficial sources as may be appropriately permitted.
 (Added 08/08, Ord.
-06-08, Policy 8.12.1) - FLU5.12.2 Orange County will require connection to central water and sewer and reclaimed water for all new development approved, pursuant to Policy FLU5.2.11.
+06-08, Policy 8.12.1) - FLU5.12.2 Orange County will require connection to central water, wastewater and reclaimed water collection and transmission infrastructure for all new development approved.
 (Added 08/08, Ord.
-06-08, Policy 8.12.2) - OBJ FLU5.13 INNOVATION PLACE.
-The County shall adopt a new mixed-use future land use designation termed the Innovation Way Activity Center (IWAC) that will facilitate the creation of a high-tech/high-value employment center and the community infrastructure to support this employment.
-The implementation of the IWAC policies is based upon the creation of a transit system that will support high density/high intensity urban land uses consistent with FLU5.13.14.
-In addition to a comprehensive transportation system, other community infrastructure will be required to attract high-tech/high-valued employment, including a mix of housing options, recreational facilities, schools and utilities.
-(Added 10/07, Ord.
-2007-11; Amended 06/08, Ord.
-2008-09, Obj.
-8.13)
+06-08, Policy 8.12.2; Amended 01/16, Ord.
+2016-04) - FLU5.12.3 Water, wastewater, and reclaimed water transmission and collection infrastructure shall be sized to accommodate the ultimate flows at build-out associated with each Future Land Use Map Amendment Area (e.g., ICP, IWE, and Camino Reale).
+Sizes and connection points to existing utilities shall be in accordance with a detailed Master Utility Plan approved by Orange County Utilities.
+Water, wastewater and reclaimed water